 I was writing a short story for a writing class I signed up for.
 In this story, a girl was a part of a small tribe of people on a world similar to earth, but with magic.
 She was given the job of being a bee keeper, but no one understood why, because all the bees had disappeared.
 I was thinking a lot about Colony Collapse Disorder, the situation where many bees just disappear over the winter, abandoning their hives.
 Then I was playing with that idea in my head and wondered what if fairies were like bees and all the fairies suddenly disappeared?
 And that little kernel of a question started the book.
 The very first scene in my head was of Sierra finding all the little fairies dead.

 How many books have you written?

 FAIRY KEEPER was my first published book, but my fifth completed manuscript.
 Believe me, you don't want to see the earliest ones.
 The MG book I wrote in the middle of FAIRY KEEPER is called THE WORST VILLAIN EVER, but it's not published.
 Yet.
 I hope one day it will be. :) My second book came out from Curiosity Quills in 2016, Book 2 in the World of Aluvia series, called MER-CHARMER.
-Book Three, DRAGON REDEEMER, will be released May 23, 2017!
-My next book coming out is called SHORTCUTS, which is a light science fiction lower YA that is quite different than the World of Aluvia series, as well as a light-hearted upper middle grade story set in modern day Paris, with a bit of magic thrown in.
+Book Three, DRAGON REDEEMER, released May 23, 2017!
+My next book coming out is called SHORTCUTS, which is a light science fiction upper MG/lower YA that is quite different than the World of Aluvia series, as well as a light-hearted upper middle grade story set in modern day Paris, with a bit of magic thrown in.
 I'm still working on finding a home for that one.
 Two other stories are in the works, too.